 The school day in Ontario starts around 8:15 am and finishes around 3:15 pm.
 That means that kids don’t have naps anymore like they used to have at the daycare.
 Although it is a significant change, kids will adjust quickly to these changes.

-Tip: You can ask the daycare stuff to not put your child down for a nap during the last few weeks of summer.
+Tip: You can ask the daycare staff to not put your child down for a nap during the last few weeks of summer.
 However, some kids will go to sleep anyway once the class is dark and quiet.

 Your child will be very tired during the first few weeks of school, so start your evening routine one hour earlier.
 This way, your child can get enough sleep and be ready for the next day.